gigamonkey/grading/README.md

 We could short cicuit step 3 by preloading scores for the answers to MCQ questions if we stored those with the questions or in a separate key.

+## ItP expressions problem sets

+Graded with expressions.js invoked from itp/load-expressions.sql.
+Need to update script as new problem sets are added.

+Add mapping from problem-set name to assignment_id in itp/assignment-weights.sql and actual assignment_weight there as well.

+## Javascript unit test assignments

+Step 1.
+Export student code to directory named for the assignment.
+With `repo one-file`.

+Step 2.
+Get the `assignment.json` file via the API https://bhs-cs.gigamonkeys.com/api/assignment/$assignentId and save it in the directory.
+(Should automate this in `javascript-unit-tests-questions.js`.)

+Step 3.
+Load scores with `./grade-javascript-unittest.sh` run from grading e.g.
+`./grade-javascript-unittest.sh itp/geometric-functions/`.
+That fills a `db.db`
+in the assignment directory with scores that are then loaded into the main course db.